dhellmann/pymotw-3/source/filecmp/index.rst

    :start-after: #end_pymotw_header

 The output is a plain-text report showing the results of just the contents of the directories given, without recursing.
-In this case, the file "``not_the_same``" is thought to be the same because the contents are not being compared.
-There is no way to have :mod:`dircmp` compare the contents of files like ``cmp()`` does.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'filecmp_dircmp_report.py'))